JuliaLang/www.julialang.org/jsoc/gsoc/juliastats.md

 -   Making Survey.jl better!
 This includes enhancing existing API with more functionality, new features and algorithms, software engineering improvements or anything else you're interested in.
 -   Generalised variance estimation methods - taylor series linearisation, Horvitz-Thompson style estimators
 -   Replicate weighting methods - Jacknife, Balanced Repeated Replicate (BRR), different flavours of bootstrapping
--   Post-stratification, raking or calibration, GREG estimation.
+-   Post-stratification, raking or calibration, GREG estimation and related methods.
 -   Connect Survey.jl with [FreqTable.jl](https://github.com/nalimilan/FreqTables.jl) for contingency table analysis, or to survival analysis, or a machine learning library.
 -   Improve support for multistage and Probability Proportional to Size (PPS) sampling with or without replacement.
 -   Association tests (with contingency tables), Rao-Scott, likelihood ratio tests for glms, Cox models, loglinear models.